mvolkmann/blog/src/neovim.md

 - Enter `:AstroUpdatePackages`.
 - If you copied to `user` directory somewhere else, move it back to its original location.
+- If you created a symbolic link to to somewhere else, recreate the symbolic link using the instructions in the "Configuring Neovim" section above.

 If your `~/config` directory is in your own Git repository, it may also be necessary to edit `~/.config/nvim/.gitignore`